cnourrcier/rpg-dragon-repeller/readme.md

 - Implemented a chance for the monster to dodge the player's attack.
 - Added a chance for the player's weapon to break during combat.
 - Introduced a hidden easter egg game.

+## License

+This project is licensed under the BSD-3 License.
+See the [LICENSE](LICENSE) file for details.

+---

+Feel free to customize and enhance according to your preferences and needs!